zef/zef.studio/Content/journal/why-I-havent-been-sharing.md

 I’m going to do what I am interested in without concerning myself with questions of audience.

-Another thing I've realized is that sometimes exposure to new interests is driven by seeing someone share things that are completely unrelated to the subject for which I started following them.
-I just hope and trust that some people will feel the same and can benefit from my sharing things from a diverse range of subjects.
+Another thing I've noticed is that exposure to new subjects is sometimes a nice surpise that can spark a new interest in something that I probably wouldn't be aware of otherwise.
+Seeing people share things that are completely unrelated to the subject for which I started following them has been a fun catalyst to expand my knowledge and awareness of the world.
+I hope and trust that some people will feel similarly about me sharing things from a diverse range of subjects.

 ### I don't share because I don't want to re-express thoughts that are not original.